-Financial instruments take on a particular significance in CIR's economic and financial structure.
-For this reason, management felt that it would be useful to devote a special section to accounting standards IAS 32, IAS 39 and IFRS 7, to help readers understand better the financial issues involved.
+Financial instruments are of particular importance in the economic and financial structure of the Company.
+For this reason, management felt that it would be useful to devote a special section to accounting standards IAS 32 and IAS 39 to help readers understand better the financial issues involved.